nextgis/docs_ngweb/source/general.rst

 * Creation of raster and vector layers and data upload for them using web interface.
 * Creation of :term:`WMS` layers and connection to existing services.
 * Creation of :term:`PostGIS` layers and connection to layers in external databases.
-* A set of standard basemaps: OpenStreetMap, Google, Bing.
+* A set of standard basemaps: OpenStreetMap, Google, Bing and others from `QuickMapServices <https://qms.nextgis.com/>`_.
 * WFS service.
 * WMS service.
 * Dictionary (with extension).
 * File set.
 * "Key-value" function, support for metadata.
-* Export to GeoJSON and CSV.
+* Export to :term:`GeoJSON` and CSV.

 Access management
 ~~~~~~~~~~~~~~~~~~~

 * Detailed settings of access rights for each connected layer.
-* Setting access rights for resources and resourse groups.
+* Setting of access rights for resources and resourse groups.

 Rendering and symbology
 ~~~~~~~~~~~~~~~~~~~~~~~~

 * Symbology import from QGIS with automated conversion "for renderer".
-* Pluggable renderers: :term:`MapServer`, :term:`Mapnik`.
+* Pluggable renderers: :term:`MapServer`, :term:`Mapnik`, :term:`QGIS` (import a project from desktop software
+  NextGIS QGIS with the same layers, styles etc.).
 * Several symbology options for the single data layer.

 Web maps